 Q5.
 In which exams is this formula important?

-It is commonly asked in CUET, SSC, Banking, Railways, and JEE exams.
+It appears in CUET, SSC, Banking, Railways, JEE, and school-level maths exams.

 Q6.
 What units are used for circumference?